tapdata/tapflow/README.md

 Please type L or C (L/[C]):
 ```

-Once you enter the relevant TapData connection information or keys, you can start using TapFlow in interactive mode.
+Once you enter the relevant TapData connection information or keys, you can start using tapsh in interactive mode.

-For more installation details, please refer to the Quick Start documentation: https://docs.tapdata.net/tapflow/quick-start
+For more installation details, please refer to the Quick Start documentation: https://docs.tapdata.net/tapsh/quick-start

 ### Create Source and Target Database Connections